 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect.
-At the bottom of this page you will find our policies that show our commitment in ensuring people’s personal information is safe:
+At the bottom of this page, you will find our policies that show our commitment to ensuring people’s personal information is safe.